 However, there was a problem: when picking up the front edge of the bed to rotate it up, it popped out of the mounting clip.
 We reworked it.

 The mattress platforms are now secured to the main bed rails with cam levers and pressure plates that have set screws to bite into the IKEA platform rails.
-Steven from High Tech Manufacturing in Vancouver came to the rescue on that one and made the pressure plates for us.
+Our vendors came to the rescue on that one and made the pressure plates for us to our spec.

 Investing time and resources in the component that takes up the greatest amount of square footage in the van was a good call.
 The bed system is incredible.
 When we don’t need the bed at a height to store the bikes underneath, we quickly lower it to a more comfortable height.